-The Sacrament of Penance (also called Confession or Reconciliation) is an integral part of the Catholic faith.
-The Sacrament is about God’s love for us and his desire to heal us and set us free.
-God does this when we turn to him and seek his mercy.
+The Sacrament of Reconciliation (also called Confession or Penance) is a part of Catholic faith and life.
+The core of this Sacrament is God’s love for us and his desire to heal us and set us free when we turn to him and seek his mercy.

-*During Mass when we ask for God’s forgiveness, God forgives our venial sins.
+*During Mass, when we ask for God’s forgiveness, our venial sins are forgiven.
 Mortal sins are more serious and need to be confessed to a priest beforehand.
-See Mortal and Venial Sin.

 Host photo by Josh Applegate on Unsplash